Sustainable Christmas Gift Ideas

 Founder Francine LeFrak believes that while talent is everywhere, the opportunity is not.
 She created the brand to redress this difference, with a vision to provide all women under the same sky with the same chance to thrive.
 With artisan collectives in Rwanda and New Jersey, USA, she’s empowering women by enabling them to become self-sufficient.
 100% of net proceeds are reinvested in training, education and fair pay for more artisans.

 Shop gifts from several collections, all of which feature gorgeous necklaces, bracelets and earrings.
 There’s also a men’s line as well as a nicely curated selection of baskets and homewares.

-TRY: The LEARN Bracelet ($48) seeks to end illiteracy and empower girls through education – proceeds from each one sold helps the Same Sky Foundation stand against the exclusion of women and girls from education.
+TRY: The Lux Platinum Black Tie Bracelet $65.00 USD purchasing a bracelet provides a woman with the training and opportunity she needs to rebuild her life – proceeds from each one sold helps the Same Sky Foundation stand against the exclusion of women and girls from education.